 As can be seen from Figure 12, data from the two stations closest to Gatwick Airport shows that the concentration of nitrogen dioxide remains below the 2006 baseline level.
 Passenger numbers at Gatwick fell to 10.2 million in 2020 due to COVID, and further still in 2021 to 6.3 million (compared to 46.6 million in 2019) while aircraft movements (flights arriving and leaving) fell to 80,161 in 2020 and 55,817 in 2021 (compared to 284,987 in 2019).
+In 2022 aircraft movements recovered to 217,622 movements and passenger numbers to 32.8 million.

 The overall fall in pollution in the vicinity of the airport since 2007 reflects a combination of the significant changes in the aircraft fleet and on airport operational practices post 2007, and the impact of the recession on the airport, however by 2015 all of the air quality improvement was due to non-airport sources with the pollution component from the airport back to levels previously seen pre-recession.
-While the fall in 2020 and 2021 reflects the impact of Covid related lock down measures on local road and international air travel.
+While the fall in 2020 and 2021 reflects the impact of lock down measures on local road and international air travel.